Matching Cells: Matching cells, and obstructions to do so

-\begin{proof} Since $\chi(M,{\partial_0M})=0$, there is on $M$ a nonsingular vector field $\nabla$ transverse to $\partial M$, which exits $M$ through ${\partial_0M}$, and which enters $M$ through ${\partial_1M}$.
-Then, by W. Thurston's famous Jiggling lemma \cite{thurston_74}, one has on $M$ a triangulation $X'$ which is combinatorially isomorphic to some iterated crystalline subdivision of $X$, and which is {transverse} to $\nabla$, hence matchable by Theorem \ref{flow_thm}. \end{proof}
+\begin{proof}[Proof of Theorem \ref{main_thm}] Since $\chi(M,{\partial_0M})=0$, there is on $M$ a nonsingular vector field $\nabla$ transverse to $\partial M$, which exits $M$ through ${\partial_0M}$, and which enters $M$ through $\partial M\setminus{\partial_0M}$.
+Let $X$ be any triangulation of $M$.
+Then, by W. Thurston's famous Jiggling lemma \cite{thurston_74}, one has on $M$ a triangulation $X'$ which is combinatorially isomorphic to some (iterated crystalline) subdivision of $X$, and which is {transverse} to $\nabla$.
+By Theorem \ref{flow_thm}, $X'$ is matchable. \end{proof}

-Finally, we give an alternative construction for Corollary \ref{main_cor} which works in every dimension, but $3$.
+\begin{proof}[Another proof of Theorem \ref{main_thm} in high dimensions] Finally, we give an alternative construction for Theorem \ref{main_thm}; this construction works in every dimension, but $3$.
 Note that, by Corollary \ref{subdivide_cor} and the Hauptvermutung for smooth triangulations, it is enough to construct \emph{one} triangulation of $M$ matchable relatively to $\partial_0M$.

+After Asimov \cite{asimov_75}, since $n\ge 4$ and $\chi(M, {\partial_0M})=0$, the pair $(M,{\partial_0M})$ admits a ``round handle decomposition''.
+For each $0\le i\le n-1$, the \emph{round handle} of dimension $n$ and index $i$ is defined as and one puts (one agrees that $\S^{-1}=\emptyset$).
+By a \emph{round handle decomposition} for $M$, one means a filtration of $M$ by submanifolds dimension $n$, with boundaries and corners: